riastradh/daence/README.md

 COPYING                 2-clause BSD licence
-Makefile                machine-readable instructions for building everything README                  you are here beardaence.c            copypastable ChaCha-Daence using BearSSL beardaence.h            header file with prototypes for beardaence.c chachadaence.c          copypastable ChaCha-Daence using libsodium
+Makefile                machine-readable instructions for building everything README                  you are here adv.py                  script to compute security bounds for various ciphers beardaence.c            copypastable ChaCha-Daence using BearSSL beardaence.h            header file with prototypes for beardaence.c chachadaence.c          copypastable ChaCha-Daence using libsodium